-Kun spends spring 2018 semester at American Academy in Berlin studying the effect of immigration on music.
+Kun spent spring 2018 semester at the American Academy in Berlin studying the effect of immigration on music in Europe.

 Josh is co-editor (with Ron Radano) of the book series Refiguring American Music for Duke University Press and his writing has appeared in numerous books and scholarly journals, as well as in The New York Times, The Los Angeles Times, LA Weekly, and many other publications.

 He co-curated (with Bob Santelli) the 2012 Grammy Museum exhibition on Los Angeles music 1945-1980 as part of the Pacific Standard Time series, and co-curated (with Jim Heimann) The Donkey Show at The Santa Monica Museum of Art.

 Josh is also a member of The Idelsohn Society for Musical Preservation, a non-profit reissue label and digital archive dedicated to Jewish-American music, with whom he has co-curated the museum exhibitions Jews on Vinyl and Black Sabbath.
 He serves on the editorial boards of American Quarterly, Boom: A Journal of California, The Los Angeles Review of Books, and The International Journal of Communication.

 And WATCH Ozomatli and Josh Kill It @ TEDxUSC: At the Edge of Urban Identity